corticon/documentation/docs/home.md

 - Additionally, the same model can be used to drive dynamic questionnaires on different platforms (for example, Web page and Mobile device).
 - All of this provides agility and improves delivery time.

-## Additional Resources

-Find out more about [Corticon.js](https://www.progress.com/corticon-js)

-You can check [these blogs](https://www.progress.com/blogs/author/thierry-ciot) for Corticon news and features as well as Serverless industry trends.

-Free training for Corticon.js at [https://www.progress.com/blogs/learning-opportunity-available-get-started-corticonjs-rules-today](https://www.progress.com/blogs/learning-opportunity-available-get-started-corticonjs-rules-today)